BND Hamburger Icon

 9. How long does it take to repay a business loan?

-The answer to this depends almost entirely on your loan term.
+The answer to this depends almost entirely on your loan’s term.
 A loan with a five-year term should take that long to repay.
-That said, if you can pay your loan off early, that’s a good thing, as long as you don’t incur a prepayment fee for doing so.
+That said, if you can repay your loan early, that’s a good thing as long as you don’t incur a prepayment fee.
 If there is a fee, you might want to hold on to that loan a bit longer.
 Your monthly expenses might be less than the potential fee.

-Max Freedman, Sammi Caramela, and Elizabeth Peterson contributed to the writing and reporting in this article.
+Matt D’Angelo contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Back to top